adrinjalali/adrinjalali.github.io/content/blog/20250910-the-cost-of-ai-in-oss.md

 # Use AI the Right Way!

-In this day an age, it would be unreasonable to expect folks not to use any AI tools.
+In this day and age, it would be unreasonable to expect folks not to use any AI tools.
 Many of us use these tools one way or another.
 However, you should never submit contributions w/o understanding what you're submitting.
 You should be spending at least as much time creating your contribution, as it takes a